 (See Figure 1-2.)
 This function provides for extraction of timecode data from input video source, and in turn allow individual timecode strings to be embedded into the output video.
-The function can monitor any of the video inputs of the card for supported timecode formats such as ATC_LTC or ATC VITC for down-conversions to HD, and ATC VITC or VITC waveform (with selectable odd/even field line number control) for SD SDI inputs.
+The function can monitor any of the video inputs for supported timecode formats such as ATC\LTC or ATC\VITC for down-conversions to HD, and ATC\VITC or VITC waveform (with selectable odd/even field line number control) for SD SDI or CVBS inputs.
 Waveform VITC timecode can also be extracted from a reference input and used as the output timecode value.
-If the preferred format is detected, the preferred format is used by the card; if the preferred format is not detected, the card uses other formats (where available) as desired.
+If the preferred format is detected, the preferred format is used by the unit; if the preferred format is not detected, the unit uses other formats (where available) as desired.
 An internally-generated free-run timecode can be also be embedded on output video if desired.